GPUOpen-Tools/radeon_memory_visualizer/documentation/source/timeline.rst

 fully populated for the selected snapshot.

 Right-clicking on a snapshot in the table will show a context menu allowing the snapshot to be renamed or deleted.
+Snapshots can be renamed using any printable ASCII character, including spaces.
+Snapshot names are limited to 32 characters.
 Snapshots are saved back to the trace file so they can be viewed at a later date.

 Two or more snapshots can be selected in the table by holding down the shift key to select a range of snapshots or pressing Ctrl to select individual snapshots.